massung/xml/README.md

 A query is extremely similar to the short-hand of an [XPath](https://en.wikipedia.org/wiki/XPath), except it also allows for arbitrary Lisp code to be executed.
 So, while it doesn't support the full RFC for XML queries, you should still be able to do a whole lot with it very easily.

+Query strings can also be compiled and re-used with `xml-query-compile` instead of being re-compiled every use.

 For example, let's load the RSS file in the test folder:

     CL-USER > (setf rss (xml-load #p"test/rss.xml"))